LassoSoft/LassoGuide/lasso_guide_source/language/threading.rst

 --------------------

-When a new thread is created by calling `split_thread`, the return value of that method call is a pair of `filedesc` objects.
-Similarly, the parameter given to the new thread is a pair of `filedesc` objects.
+When a new thread is created by calling `split_thread`, the return value of that method call is a pair of filedesc objects.
+Similarly, the parameter given to the new thread is a pair of filedesc objects.
 (This can be accessed in the new thread by the pseudo-local variable ``#1``.)
-A `filedesc` object represents a file or pipe over which data can be sent or received.
+The :type:`filedesc` type represents a file or pipe over which data can be sent or received.
 These objects provide the means for the new thread and the creator thread to communicate.
-Two `filedesc` objects are required for thread communication, one representing the *write* end of the pipe and the other representing the *read* end.
-Objects are written to the write `filedesc` and read from the read `filedesc`.
+Two filedesc objects are required for thread communication, one representing the *write* end of the pipe and the other representing the *read* end.
+Objects are written to the write filedesc and read from the read filedesc.

-Within this context of the given pair of `filedescs`, the write `filedesc` is always the first member of the pair while the read `filedesc` is always the second member.
-The creator thread writes objects to the new thread using the write `filedesc`, and reads objects from the new thread using the read.
+Within this context of the given pair of filedescs, the write filedesc is always the first member of the pair while the read filedesc is always the second member.
+The creator thread writes objects to the new thread using the write filedesc, and reads objects from the new thread using the read.
 The newly created thread operates in the same manner, writing and reading objects to and from its creator thread.

 Sending and Receiving Object Between Threads